gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 The [UpdraftPlus backup blog](https://updraftplus.com/news/) is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.23.1.x of the free version correspond to changes made in 2.23.1.x of the paid version.

+= 1.23.14 - 30/Nov/2023 =

+* FIX: Resolved Google Cloud remote storage authentication flow
+* TWEAK: Changed updraftvault links functionality to open in different tab
+* TWEAK: Clarify significance of warnings in report emails
+* TWEAK: Make the news-consent's layer fit with the confirmation text thus removing empty space that can reveal some of the UpdraftPlus news
+* TWEAK: Declare a shim "php_uname" function when it's found to be undefined to prevent a fatal error in the phpseclib library (which calls it)

 = 1.23.13 - 22/Nov/2023 =